shipshapecode/ember-3d-nav/README.md

 You can set `multiColor` to true, which will enable class names like `color-1`, `color-2`, `color-3` etc. on the nav-marker, so you can specify different colors for the indicator.

+`totalNavItems`

+This is a number indicating how many nav items you have.
+It allows the width of the marker to be calculated dynamically.

 I have defined my links in an array, which I would recommend, but you can manually create `nav-item` components as well.

 ```js